-May 4, 2018
+May 10, 2022

-County Clerk/Registrar of Voters (CC/ROV) Memorandum # 18104
+County Clerk/Registrar of Voters (CC/ROV) Memorandum # 22111

-TO: All County Clerks/Registrars of Voters

-FROM: /s/ Jana M. Lean

-Chief, Elections Division

-RE: Primary Election: Cameras at Polling Places
+- TO: All County Clerks/Registrars of Voters - FROM: /s/ Jana M. Lean Chief, Elections Division - RE: Primary Election: Cameras at Polling Locations

-The Secretary of State's office has historically taken the position that the use of cameras or video equipment at polling places is prohibited.
-However, as of January 1, 2017, state law now allows a voter to "voluntarily disclose how he or she voted if that voluntary act does not violate any other law."
+As you are aware, California Elections Code section 14291 allows a voter to "voluntarily disclose how he or she voted if that voluntary act does not violate any other law."

-A voter may now take a photograph of their ballot (a "ballot selfie") and share it on social media.
-While "ballot selfies" are now allowed under California law, elections officials and poll workers will still need to exercise their discretion as to whether "ballot selfies" cause disruptions requiring a response.
+A voter may take a photograph of their ballot (a "ballot selfie") and share it on social media.
+While "ballot selfies" are allowed under California law, elections officials and poll workers will still need to exercise their discretion as to whether "ballot selfies" cause disruptions requiring a response.

 Notwithstanding the provisions of Elections Code section 14291, the use of cameras in and outside of the polling place should remain limited, and certain uses of cameras in the polling place should continue to require the consent of the elections official.
 An example of when an elections official can permit the use of cameras at the polls is if a credentialed media organization wants to photograph or film a candidate voting at a polling place.
 This is something you may permit, provided you ensure such activity does not interfere with voting, is not intimidating to any voters or election workers, and that the privacy of voters is not compromised.
-With regard to exit polling, the Secretary of State's office recommends advising news organizations and other pollsters to refrain from exit polling activities within at least 25 feet of a polling place.
+With regard to exit polling, the Secretary of State's office recommends advising news organizations and other pollsters to refrain from exit polling activities within at least 25 feet of a polling location.